mgold/elm-random-pcg/README.md

 This is an implementation of [PCG](http://www.pcg-random.org/) by M. E. O'Neil, based on the [JS port](https://github.com/thomcc/pcg-random) by Thom Chiovoloni (MIT license).
 The generator is **not cryptographically secure**.

+Please report bugs, feature requests, and other issues [on GitHub](https://github.com/mgold/elm-random-pcg/issues/new).